ennis/artifice/SHADERS.md

 * syntax: GLSL inspired
   * could probably translate straight GLSL to our language

+* Would a rowan-based parser be useful?
+  * In the long term, why not?

 ```
 type FragColor = closure (
         fragment vec2 fragCoord,